AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Deep Space Radio Frequency.md

 - Discovered on [[Timber Hearth]]'s abandoned [[Radio Tower]].
 - Found out that this frequency is used to send data by [[Deep Space Satellite]].
-- This satellite helps us by giving a map of the Star System Map to help us navigate over the Star System
+- This satellite helps us by giving a map of the star system, improving the navigation experience on the star system.